jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * The *extremely* long period may affect the results if the number of random samples is huge
 * [`sfmt-erlang`](https://github.com/jj1bdx/sfmt-erlang/) is a NIF-based implementation of 32-bit output streams and `rand`/`random` module compatible

 ^ If you are really into running a simulation with huge number of samples for a long time, SIMD-oriented Fast Mersenne Twister, or SFMT, will be a good generator for you.
 The period is two to the power of 19937, which is extremely long.
-I've published an implementation on GitHub, which is as fast as the random module with NIFs, though I also publish the pure Erlang version.
+I've published an implementation on GitHub, which is as fast as the random module with NIFs.
+I also publish the pure Erlang version for those who want slower but safer code.
+This implementation is also available in the hex package manager.

 ---